 The Corporation is the owner of single premium life insurance policies on participants as part of a strategy to fund the benefits in the non-qualified retirement plans.
-At December 31, 2021 and 2020, the cash value of these policies was \$12,914,000 and \$12,663,000, respectively.
+At December 31, 2022 and 2021, the cash value of these policies was \$13,051,000 and \$12,914,000, respectively.
 The Corporation also uses annuities to fund the benefits of these plans.
-The value of these annuities was \$3,617,000 at December 31, 2021 and \$3,643,000 at December 31, 2020, and they are included in other assets.
+The value of these annuities was \$3,541,000 at December 31, 2022 and \$3,617,000 at December 31, 2021, and they are included in other assets.

 The Corporation has an Employee Stock Ownership Plan (ESOP).
 Contributions to the ESOP are made by the Corporation, and the ESOP uses funds contributed to purchase Corporation stock for the accounts of ESOP participants.
 All employees who meet the eligibility requirements are participants in the Plan and receive an allocation of cash and stock contributions based on eligible compensation.
 Stock purchases can be made on the market or from the Corporation.
 Dividends paid on shares held by the ESOP are included in the calculation of weighted-average shares outstanding for purposes of calculating earnings per share.
-The Corporation's contributions to the ESOP totaled \$395,000 in 2021 and \$172,000 in 2020 and are reflected as compensation expense.
-The ESOP purchased 6,000 shares in 2021 and purchased 30,100 shares in 2020.
-The ESOP held 44,688 shares and 38,688 shares of the Corporation at December 31, 2021 and 2020, respectively, all of which were allocated to participants as of those dates.
+The Corporation's contributions to the ESOP totaled \$216,000 in 2022 and \$395,000 in 2021 and are reflected as compensation expense.
+The ESOP did not purchase any shares in 2022 and purchased 6,000 shares in 2021.
+The ESOP held 44,688 shares of the Corporation at December 31, 2022 and 2021, all of which were allocated to participants as of those dates.

-Under Federal income tax regulations, the employer stock that is held by the Plan and its participants and is not readily tradable on an established market, or is subject to trading limitations, includes a put option.
+Under Federal income tax regulations, the employer stock that is held by the Plan and its participants is not readily tradable on an established market, or subject to trading limitations, includes a put option.
 The put option is a right to demand that the Corporation buy any shares of its stock distributed to participants for which there is no market.
 The put price is representative of the current value of the stock.
 The Corporation can pay for the purchase with interest over a period of five years.
 The purpose of the put option is to ensure that the participant has the ability to ultimately obtain cash.
 The Corporation may assign the put option to the Plan.

-The estimated fair value of the shares subject to a put or repurchase obligation at December 31, 2021 is approximately \$950,000 based on the most recent valuation performed for ESOP purposes as of December 31, 2021.
+The estimated fair value of the shares subject to a put or repurchase obligation at December 31, 2022 is approximately \$961,000 based on the most recent valuation performed for ESOP purposes as of June 30, 2022.